 At Progenics, the average time between collection and processing is 17 hours, which could be the shortest time frame in this field.
 If a cord blood unit is received after 48 hours from the time of collection, then the viability will be assessed to determine whether the cord blood is still eligible for processing and storage.

 The percentage yield of TNC indicates the processing quality for each sample and the yield of the number of TNC per milliliter represents the processing quality of a cord blood bank.
 Therefore, the accuracy of percentage yield must be supported by the yield per milliliter.
-At Progenics, the average yield (%) and the yield per milliliter on all cord blood units that are banked at our facility.
+At Progenics, the average yield (%) and the yield per milliliter are determined on all cord blood units that are banked at our facility.
 This distinguishes Progenics’ results from claims made by most other cord blood banks.
 In addition, our quality has been published in a peer-reviewed journal (Yang H et al, Transfusion (2011) 51; 284-292).

 This formula can be applied to indicate processing quality regardless of processing methods!
 Simply put, higher yield equals higher quality.
 However, it should also be supported by the yield of cells per milliliter from processing.

 FEASIBILITY AND ACCURACY!
 Almost no private cord blood bank (banks that store cord blood for families) are able to provide the recovery rate (yield) of CD34+ cells (CD34+ is a stem cell marker) to each family, since it is not practical to perform a CD34+ cell count both before and after processing due to the higher cost and the waste of valuable cells for the test (reduction in the number of cells available for transplantation).
 Progenics performs a CD34+ count and viability assessment on all cord blood samples after they are processed.

 Note: The number of total nucleated cells (TNC) is the most reliable indicator for a successful transplant (Moroff G et al. Transplantation and Cellular Engineering (46) 507-515, 2006).